Biggin Hill, Bromley

 Biggin Hill airfield was downgraded to non-operational status in 1958 and the RAF finally left in 1980.
 When Croydon Airport closed, most of the operators who had not already made the move came across to Biggin Hill, which is now the most popular light aviation centre in southern England.

-Shown in the CGI at the top of this article, the Biggin Hill memorial museum is due to open beside St George’s RAF chapel of remembrance in November 2018.
-A second phase, in the form of an education centre and memorial wall, will be constructed when and if funding permits.
+Shown in the CGI at the top of this article, Biggin Hill memorial museum opened beside St George’s RAF chapel of remembrance on 30 January 2019.
+A second phase, in the form of a ‘learning space’ and memorial wall, will be constructed when and if funding permits.
 The museum’s design has not been widely acclaimed, to put it mildly, but Hidden London admires its restrained simplicity, which allows the chapel to take centre stage.